 Let’s discover a fantastical world of mythical creatures and heroes!
-This half term, we’ll learn about Apollo and the other gods who reign from Mount Olympus and create a 3-D head of our favourite god or goddess.
+In Autumn 1, we’ll learn about Apollo and the other gods who reign from Mount Olympus and create a 3-D head of our favourite god or goddess.
 We’ll explore the land of Greece, where the sun scorches the wings of Icarus and Helen of Troy inspires the launch of a thousand ships.
 Using historical source materials, we’ll research daily life in ancient Greece.
 We’ll write diaries as Daedalus or Icarus and learn about epic battles.
 In D&T, we’ll design wings, just like Daedalus, and make Trojan horses.
 We’ll read Theseus and the Minotaur and create amazing labyrinths, using positional language to guide others around the maze.
 On maps of Greece, we’ll plot the journeys made by ancient Greek characters.
 At the end of the topic, we’ll create our own gods and look forward to presenting these to you.
 We will also have the opportunity to try different Greek foods - including the olive!

 During Maths this term, we will be focusing on place value and the four operations.

 It's time to take a walk on the wild side!
-Spring Term One, we’ll invite some amazing animals into our classroom to discover how they move, what they feel like and what they eat.
+In Autumn 2, we’ll invite some amazing animals into our classroom to discover how they move, what they feel like and what they eat.
 We’ll also program a toy to move across a grid – will it be caught by a predator?
 We’ll learn about the different parts of a plant and how some plants are predators!
 From our investigations about the human skeleton, we’ll find out how muscle make the bones move.
 We’ll investigate food chains and learn about how animals find their food.
 Using the internet, we’ll research the majestic peregrine falcon and discover where crocodiles live.
 After our research, we’ll create an exciting aquatic animation.
 At the end of the topic, we’ll show you a range of animal fact presentations, make animal collages and learn about the interesting (and disgusting) world of parasites!
 Look out for what happens when you mix our faces with different predators to make the ultimate predator!

 Let’s travel back to prehistoric times!
 Spring2 we are going to find a prehistoric site in our local area by studying maps and researching online.
 Through our research, we’ll learn about the Stone Age, the Bronze Age and the Iron Age.
 What were people’s daily lives like and what epic battles did they fight?
 Using techniques such as cutting, scraping and mark making, we’ll make Stone Age tools.
 We’ll look closely at cave paintings and create our own.
 In science, we’ll plant grains and learn about plant life cycles.
 Copying the Beaker folk style, we’ll make clay containers.
 We’ll also make Iron Age jewellery.
 During an exploratory dig, we’ll find all sorts of objects and creatures.
 What will we uncover?
 We are looking forward to a Stone Age themed day.
 Get creative as a caveman, a flintstone or even a stone age animal.
 We may even get to visit and experience a stone age site to find out more about what it was like.